jmvlangen/modular-method-package/examples/thesis/Qcurve5.rst

    True

-Now we perform the computation described in Theorem 2.10.7 and find the results as mentioned in the article.
+Now we perform the computation described in Theorem 2.10.7 and find the results as mentioned in the example.

 ::